 How Physical Activity Impacts Us All

-Regular physical activity is one of the best things we can promote to our children to aid in their overall development.
+Regular physical activity is one of the best things we can promote to our children to aid their overall development.
 Fitness-based exercises and games offer countless benefits, including:

 - Helps to build muscular strength